ryanmjacobs/c/README.md

 Feel free to submit any ideas, questions, or problems by reporting an issue.
 Or, if you're feeling bit brave, submit a pull request. :grimacing:

-Just hack away and make sure that all of the tests pass.
+Just hack away and make sure that all the tests pass.
 ```bash
 $ cd tests
 $ ./test.sh